 Design your form using Elementor as usual.

-In the "Post-Submit Actions" section of the form, select "Easymailing" to activate the integration.
+In the "After Submit Actions" section of the form, select "Easymailing" to enable the integration.

 In the Easymailing tab, configure the following elements:

-- Select an Audience: Choose which audience the created contacts will belong to.
+- Select an audience: Choose which audience the new contacts will belong to.

-- Groups: Optionally, select one or multiple groups to associate with the contact.
+- Groups: Optionally, select one or more groups to associate with the contact.

 Comments